MrHen/NoMoreRain/README.markdown

 completely disable thunderstorms and rain.

 ##Usage##
-Fire up the plugin with op and use the following command to disable all bad
+Fire up the plugin with op and use the following command to disable all rainy
 weather:

 */nomorerain suppress rain*

+If you don't mind rain but dislike thunderstorms:

+*/nomorerain suppress thunder*

 ##TODOs##